llermaly/hackathon-langflow/README.md

 4. Select - `manifest.json` from `dist` folder at root

 ### <i>Remember in firefox you add plugin in temporary mode, that's mean it's disappear after close browser, you must do it again, on next launch.</i>

+## Importing Flows into Langflow

+To import flows into Langflow, follow these steps:

+1. **Install Langflow Locally:**
+   Follow the installation guide for setting up Langflow on your local machine.
+You can find the guide [here](https://docs.langflow.org/getting-started/install-langflow).

+   Note: The cloud version uses an older version of Langflow and is not recommended for use.

+2. **Access Langflow:**
+   Once Langflow is up and running, navigate to `/all` in your browser.

+3. **Import Flows:**
+   On the right-hand side of the "Folders" section, you'll find an icon to import a JSON file.
+Click on this icon to import your JSON flows.